pimlicolabs/demo-flow/README.md

 ## Layout

-- `src/index.ts` holds the demo flow
+- `src/index.ts` holds the demo flow.
 - `src/erc20PaymasterActions.ts` holds a very barebone wrapper around the erc20 paymaster api.
-In production, the `erc20PaymasterActions` will be fully fleshed out and part of permissionless.js
+In production, the `erc20PaymasterActions` will be fully fleshed out and part of permissionless.js.
 - `src/tokenMap.ts` holds supported tokens.
-In production, there will be more tokens
+Currently this is a lmit set, in production, there will be more tokens and chains supported.

 ## Paymaster

-At the time of writing, the permissioned erc20 paymaster is only deployed on polygon at address `0x2Ec2c2D9f5cEdE2b4c8bA9bb26212949a0016195`.
+At the time of writing, the permissioned erc20 paymaster is only deployed on polygon at address [`0x2Ec2c2D9f5cEdE2b4c8bA9bb26212949a0016195`](https://polygonscan.com/address/0x2Ec2c2D9f5cEdE2b4c8bA9bb26212949a0016195).

 ## Endpoint Schema